-Fees and expenses payable by Participating Dealers on creations and redemptions (as applicable) of Shares (applicable both during the Initial Offer Period and After Listing) Amount Transaction Fee and Service Agent's Fee Up to RMB4,000 1 per Application and HKD1,000 1 per book-entry deposit and book-entry withdrawal transaction Application cancellation fee RMB10,000 2 per Application Extension Fee RMB10,000 3 per Application Stamp duty Nil All other Duties and Charges incurred by the Custodian or the Manager in connection with the creation or redemption As applicable 4
+Fees and expenses payable by Participating Dealers on creations and redemptions (as applicable) of Shares (applicable both during the Initial Offer Period and After Listing) Amount Transaction Fee and Service Agent's Fee Up to RMB4,000 / USD650 / HKD5,000 1 per Application and HKD1,000 1 per book-entry deposit and book-entry withdrawal transaction Application cancellation fee RMB8,000 / USD1,300 / HKD10,000 2 per Application Extension Fee RMB8,000 / USD1,300 / HKD10,000 3 per Application Stamp duty Nil All other Duties and Charges incurred by the Custodian or the Manager in connection with the creation or redemption As applicable 4

-Fees and expenses payable by investors Amount (i) Fees payable by clients of the Participating Dealers in respect of creations and redemptions (as applicable) via the Participating Dealer (applicable both during the Initial Offer Period and After Listing) Fees and charges imposed by the Participating Dealer 5 Such amounts as determined by the relevant Participating Dealer (ii) Fees payable by all investors in respect of dealings in the Shares on SEHK (applicable After Listing) Brokerage Market rates Transaction levy 0.0027% of the trading price
+Fees and expenses payable by investors Amount (i) Fees payable by clients of the Participating Dealers in respect of creations and redemptions (as applicable) via the Participating Dealer (applicable both during the Initial Offer Period and After Listing) Fees and charges imposed by the Participating Dealer 5 Such amounts as determined by the relevant Participating Dealer (ii) Fees payable by all investors in respect of dealings in the Shares on SEHK (applicable After Listing) Brokerage Market rates

-1 The Transaction Fee of RMB4,000 is payable by a Participating Dealer to the Custodian for the benefit of the Custodian and/or Registrar.
+1 The Transaction Fee of RMB4,000 / USD650 / HKD5,000 (as the case maybe) is payable by a Participating Dealer to the Custodian for the benefit of the Custodian and/or Registrar.
 The Service Agent's fee of HKD1,000 is payable by a Participating Dealer to the Service Agent for each book-entry deposit or book-entry withdrawal transaction.
 A Participating Dealer may pass on to the relevant investor such Transaction Fee.